benjbuch/octo_waffle/part_01-basic_interactions.md

 ```

 All of the package’s function will now be known in the current R
 session.
-Their namespace has been attached to the search path of the
+More specifically, their ‘namespace’ has been attached to the
-current environment.
-To check the currently loaded namespaces, type
+search path of the current environment.
+To check the currently loaded
-`loadedNamespaces()`.
-To remove a namespace from the current session,
+namespaces, type `loadedNamespaces()`.
+To remove a namespace from the
-type `unloadNamespace(...)` with the respective package name.
+current session, type `unloadNamespace(...)` with the respective package
+name.

 If you intend to use only a single function from a package (and do not
-want to load the entire namespace), or if there are multiple functions
+want to load the entire namespace), or if there are functions with the
-with the same name from different packages in the current namespace, you
+same name from different packages loaded, you must be more explicit and
-must be more explicit and prefix the function call with the package name
+prefix the function call with the package name separated by `::`, e.g.
-separated by `::`, e.g. `magrittr::divide_by(...)`.
+`magrittr::divide_by(...)`.

+> When you load a package with conflicting names, R will print a warning
+> message.

 ### Getting Help on Functions and Other Objects